fandemonium/fungene_pipeline/README.md

 ### Configuration

-The path to the programs and resources are specfied in file `config.ini`.
+The full path to the programs and resources are specfied in file `config.ini`.
 Modify the example `config_skel.ini` and rename it as `config.ini`.

 <a name="Usage"></a>
 ### Usage